DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-13-prompting-users-to-give-feedback-on-automatically-rejected-applications.md

       href: /manage-teacher-training-applications/help-users-know-what-needs-doing-and-whats-changed/#application-list-ordered-by-priority
 ---

-Currently, if providers fail to respond to applications before the ‘reject by default’ date, candidates won’t get any feedback and providers have a way of not giving feedback.
+Currently, if providers fail to respond to applications before the ‘reject by default’ date, candidates will not get any feedback and providers have a way of not giving feedback.

 This may result in candidates losing confidence and choosing not to apply again.